-Provide an enclosure which will house the GPO along with all terminations of the ethernet internet and inverter communications.
+Provide an enclosure which will house the GPO along with all terminations of the ethernet internet and inverter communications in accordance with Appendix F.

-Provide a suitably protected and IP rated hard-wired ethernet cable connection (minimum CAT 6) between the inverter communications port to the SGD enclosure.
+Provide a suitably protected and IP rated hard-wired ethernet cable connection (minimum CAT 5e) rated 300V RMS or greater between each inverter communications port and the SGD enclosure.